Tarot scenario

 Three positioned cards plus a combined interpretation.

-Weekly Tarot Spread uses this method: Cards are selected from the full 78-card tarot deck and interpreted through the chosen spread positions.
+Weekly Tarot Spread for Theme, Challenge, and Priority uses this method: Cards are selected from the full 78-card tarot deck and interpreted through the chosen spread positions.

 Scenario questions